UR Team 2014 West Ladkah Camp

 * You may choose to major, or minor, or complete a cluster within the program, but may not do more than one.

 **Pre-health students may approach completing the necessary pre-health admission requirements in several different ways.
 It is to the applicants' advantage to tailor their schedules to reflect their specific needs and strengths.
-We strongly encourage you to consult with a Health Professions advisor in the College Center for Advising Services (CCAS) for further program planning assistance.
+We strongly encourage you to consult with a Health Professions advisor in the Gwen M. Greene Career and Internship Center (4-200 Dewey Hall) for further program planning assistance.

 You will graduate with a strong background in the history of public health, and in relevant concepts and tools necessary to assess population health and think about ethical questions that arise in medicine and public health.